Native American cultures

 In war, Kaska men fired their bows or fought with war clubs.

-Here is a website with pictures and information about ancient Indian weapons.
+Here is a website with pictures and information about Indian clubs and

 What are Kaska arts and crafts like?

-and quillwork.
+and quill art.
 Here is an online photo gallery of

 What other Native Americans did the Kaska tribe interact with?